luisgustavolf/react-satisfying-forms/README.md

 #### The Factored Way
 Factories make using fields blase fast!
 Just bake once, e you are ready to go.
 Note that the new field have the two interfaces.
 It's own props, plus, the Field props.

-**Important:** I recommend to prefix every baked field with "Field", to avoid messes with the native ones...
+**Important:** I recommend to sufix every baked field with "Field", to avoid messes with the native ones...
 After all, the baked one, is a new component!

 ```tsx
 // 1.
 Bake the field